On the effective and automatic enumeration of polynomial permutation classes: Genome Rearrangement

 All of the operations we survey are based on the notion of a \emph{block}, which is a contiguous sequence of entries.
 The block transposition operation was introduced by Bafner and Pevzner~\cite{bafna:sorting-by-tran:}.
 In a single \emph{block transposition} one is allowed to interchange two adjacent blocks of a permutation.
 Thus we may change

 into

+Plotting the permutation before and after a block transposition makes clear the connection to polynomial classes.
+The identity permutation of any length can be plotted as an increasing series of dots, which we represent as a straight line of positive slope.
+Transposing a horizontally contiguous subset of this line results in a grid of lines, as shown in Figure~\ref{fig-one-transpose}.

 In the language of grid classes, the set of permutations which can be generated by a single block transposition from the identity is $\Grid(\p{1}\p{3}\p{2}\p{4})$.
+To compute the grid class of permutations which are at most two transpositions away from the identity, we simply repeat the operation on the figure again, in all possible ways.
+The result is a set of grid classes, the union of which is the desired set of permutations.
 Below we include the data for permutations which can be generated from the identity with $3$ or fewer block transpositions.
 Note that the polynomials given are only valid for sufficiently large $n$. \begin{footnotesize}

 \end{footnotesize}